x-govuk/x-govuk.github.io/app/posts/finishing-touches-for-forms.md

 ## Making sure error links to checkboxes and radios work

-The form builder comes with two ways to build lists of check boxes and radio buttons.
+The form builder comes with two ways to build lists of checkboxes and radio buttons.

 The simplest is to use `#govuk_collection_check_boxes` and `#govuk_collection_radio_buttons`, which mimic the behaviour of [their Rails counterparts](https://edgeapi.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-collection_checkboxes).